 All the victims were women, but there is no evidence they were targeted, Hoglund said.

-One bank employee in a back break room heard the shots and ran out the door, and contacted law enforcement, authorities said.
+One bank employee in a back break room who heard the shots was able to run out a door and contact law enforcement, authorities said.

-Xaver appeared in court Thursday via closed circuit camera and was charged with five counts of capital murder.
-He was ordered held without bond, and was appointed a public defender because he has no income or assets.
+Xaver appeared in court Thursday morning via closed circuit camera and was charged with five counts of capital murder.
+Wearing a black-and-white striped jail uniform, he was ordered held without bond, the judge ruled, and was appointed a public defender because he has no income or assets.